Buffalo Carp Fish – The Only Guide You’ll Ever Need (FAQ)

 This article explains whether a fish is a buffalo or a carp by looking at physical characteristics like coloration, dorsal fin shape, and gill rakers structure.

-You’ll also learn to distinguish between the two species of buffalo when fishing for them and where they live in North America.
+You’ll also learn to distinguish between the two fish species of buffalo when fishing for them and where they live in North America.

 Are carp and Buffalo fish the same?